Leadership Scoop! Persistence vs. Resistance

 Persistence is frequently touted as a critical success quality.
-Babe Ruth’s famous quote, “It’s hard to beat a person who never gives up” is only one of many proclamations that has exalted persistence.
+Babe Ruth’s famous quote, “It’s hard to beat a person who never gives up” is only one of many proclamations that exalts persistence.

-There are considerable benefits to seeing the difference.
-As leaders we are more likely to engage employees in innovation when we persist to a goal not resist new ideas.
-As business professionals, we need agility as well as focus to reach our vision.
-In our personal lives, embracing change can lead to a joy filled life; resisting it can be disastrous.
+Seeing the difference minimizes this risk.
+As leaders we are more likely to engage employees in innovation when we persist to a goal not when we resist new ideas.
+In business, we need both persistence and agility to reach a vision.

 We can persist toward a goal by changing the course of arrival.
-Why fly into a storm when we can go around it and still arrive?
+It isn’t necessary to fly into a storm.
+We can change course, go around it, and still arrive!

-Ironically, persistence to success requires change ability.
-Let’s not persist in methods and moments; let’s persist in reaching success.
-We don’t have to walk away; walk another way.
+Persistence to success requires change ability.
+Let’s not persist in specific methods; let’s persist in reaching success.
+We don’t have to walk away; we can walk another way.

 AND